 The original PSST plan is complete.
-With the hiring of six (6) additional police officers for the school resource officer program in FYE 16 and two (2) Emergency Communications Officers in FYE 17, the plan for PSST II has begun.
-In FYE 18, three (3) more school resource officers are planned.
+With the hiring of nine (9) additional police officers for the school resource officer program in FYE 16 and 18, and two (2) Emergency Communications Officers in FYE 17, the plan for PSST II has begun.